Look who’s driving now: Your teen!

 Every day, more than 600 children are injured due to bicycle-related crashes.
 Younger children are at higher risk, but even experienced teenagers, like my son, can be in danger.
 This summer it will be 10 years since we lost our son due to a bicycle/vehicle crash.
 Don’t think it can’t happen to your family.

 With spring just around the corner, now is the time to start tuning up your bikes, checking helmet sizes and reviewing the rules of the road.
-Bike safety is a passion for my family …Continue reading →
+Bike safety is a passion for my family …Click here to continue reading

 Our specialty clinic located in Neenah, Wis., is a convenient option for many families.